 - Strain again.
 For a super-smooth milk, rinse the pulp out of the strainer, and then pour the strained milk through again, to catch any extra debris.
 This is optional, but it does improve the texture.

 - Enjoy!
 You can use the oat milk right away, or let it chill in the fridge for up to 4 days.
 This milk is best served cold, as it will thicken when heated.

 I’ve tested this recipe using rolled oats and steel cut oats, and I prefer using rolled oats for best results.
 Steel cut oats need to be blended a little longer, or soaked ahead of time, to get similar results, so keep that in mind.

 - Pour the blended mixture through a fine-mesh strainer, and tap the sides of the strainer to make sure the liquid strains through.
 (Don't use a spoon to press the pulp into the sides of the strainer, or the resulting milk will be slimy.
-This is also why I don't use a nut milk bag in this case.)
+This is also why you also don't want to use a nut milk bag for straining.)

 - Use the milk right away, or store it in an airtight container in the fridge for up to 4 days.

 If you try this homemade oat milk recipe, please leave a comment below and let me know how it turns out for you!
 And if you make any modifications, I’d love to hear about those, too.
 We can all benefit from your experience.